Humanistic Studies

 The minor in humanistic studies is open to students from all majors who wish to pursue their intellectual interests and commitments within an interdisciplinary curriculum.
 HUM minors are encouraged to reflect on the presuppositions of their major field and to become versatile thinkers and researchers.
 Some HUM minors prefer to connect disciplines across and within the scholarly humanities (e.g., literature with philosophy); others are drawn to connect the humanities to the creative arts, engineering, or social or natural sciences.
 Still others engage with such interdisciplinary fields of study as medical, environmental, urban and digital humanities.

 At the introductory level, we offer three year-long, team-taught "Humanities Sequences" exploring the events, ideas, texts and artifacts of Western, Near Eastern and East Asian cultures, respectively.
 These three sequences are historical in sweep.
-They attend closely to revolutions in thought and politics; to works that grapple with justice, human rights, racism and social transformation; and to how thinkers, writers and artists have imagined relationships among human beings, the natural world, and the built environment.
+They attend closely to revolutions in thought and politics; to works that grapple with justice, human rights, racism and social transformation; and to how thinkers, writers and artists have imagined relationships among human beings, the natural world and the built environment.

 First- and second-year students study these challenging texts in a supportive, communal setting, and are mentored by upper-level students in the program.
 Having acquired a strong grounding in an interdisciplinary study, juniors and seniors elect courses that invite them to reflect explicitly on the theory and practice of disciplines and to approach one field with the questions and methods of another.
 At the advanced level, the program offers team-taught capstone seminars, many of which are taught by faculty from the introductory sequences.
 When students select courses, we encourage them to be guided by their own intellectual interests and commitments.

 HUM students share in a lively and congenial community throughout their years at Princeton.
 We are committed to values that lie at the heart of humanistic inquiry: critical thinking, reasoned discourse, diversity, civility, empathy and compassion.
-All HUM minors automatically become members of the Behrman Undergraduate Society of Fellows (BUSF), a monthly enrichment and community-building program which may include student presentations of independent work, dinners with guest speakers, trips to cultural events and performances, museum tours, etc.
+All HUM minors automatically become members of the Behrman Undergraduate Society of Fellows (BUSF), a monthly enrichment and community-building program that may include student presentations of independent work, dinners with guest speakers, trips to cultural events and performances, museum tours, etc.

 Students generally declare their interest in the sophomore spring term after having completed one of the sequence courses, but no later than the spring of junior year.
 The application is available on the humanistic studies website.